Steve Mason (musician)

-Steve Mason (born 17 April 1975) is a Scottish guitarist, singer, writer, and activist.
-He came to prominence in the late 90s as the lead singer and one of the founding members of The Beta Band.
-Mason created King Biscuit Time as a side project during his time in The Beta Band, and then took the name again after the group split in 2004.
-After a diversion as Black Affair, Mason began his solo career in 2009.
+Steven Mason (born 17 April 1975) is a Scottish guitarist, singer, writer, and activist.
+He came to prominence in the late 1990s as the lead singer and one of the founding members of the Beta Band.
+Mason created King Biscuit Time as a side project during his time in the Beta Band and continued after the group split in 2004; after another brief side project as part of Black Affair, he began his solo career in 2009.

-He has now released five solo albums, as well as collaborations with Denis Bovell and Martin Duffy.
+Mason has since released five solo albums in addition to collaborations with Denis Bovell and Martin Duffy.
+He rejoined the Beta Band as lead singer after their 2025 revival.

-History
+Early life

+Steven Mason was born in Lanark on 17 April 1975 and grew up on a new-build estate in Kirkcaldy, Fife, Scotland.
+He had worked as a mechanic prior to forming the Beta Band with Gordon Anderson in 1996.

+Career

 The Beta Band and King Biscuit Time (1996–2004)

-Mason started his music career as the lead singer and one of the founding members of The Beta Band, formed in 1996.
+Mason started his music career as the lead singer and one of the founding members of the Beta Band, formed in 1996.
 The band released four albums, and gained international notoriety when they were referenced in the film of Nick Hornby’s High Fidelity when John Cusack’s character states he can sell five copies of "The Three EP's" by The Beta Band.
 The track he selects to achieve this is "Dry the Rain".
 Astralwerks, the band’s US label stated sales quadrupled after the release of the film.
 During the group’s time together, Mason was one of the first artists to speak of his depression openly.
 In late 2004, after a short farewell tour, they split.

-During the Beta Band era, Steve appeared on TV shows including The Adam & Joe Show (2001) and Never Mind the Buzzcocks (2005).
+During the Beta Band era, Steve appeared on TV shows, including The Adam & Joe Show (2001) and Never Mind the Buzzcocks (2005).

 Mason released solo material as King Biscuit Time, including two EPs on Regal Records during The Beta Band's existence.
 2000’s No Style EP was described by NME as “wonderfully erratic ambles into crisp electronica, soft strumming, sleepy beats and his doleful singing about love, virtue, surviving and being comfortably glum".
 After The Beta Band split in 2004, Mason released one album as King Biscuit Time, Black Gold, on No Style Records, an imprint of Alan McGee's Poptones record label.
 Mason announced the end of King Biscuit Time before the album's release, and cancelled a subsequent tour, posting on his website “Peace to you all, I’m out of here.
 It’s been amazing but I’ve had enough.
 Over and out.
 Steve xxx.”
 The Guardian called Black Gold a “vital, dolorous treasure” and that Mason’s “creative well seems bottomless.”
 Pitchfork said although it was “a melancholy record”, it could listen to “Mason's creaky, lonely voice all day.”
 Black Gold was one of the first CDs to be released in bio-degradable packaging and Mason self-released the 2-LP version of the album, in a limited edition of 150.